Skip to main content

 How is CLS calculated?

-Cumulative Layout Shift is the sum of individual layout shifts in a certain time window.
-The time window can cover up to 5 seconds.
+Think of Cumulative Layout Shift as a "unexpected movement score" for your webpage.
+It's calculated by summing up individual layout shifts in a certain time window, which can cover up to 5 seconds.

 Originally CLS measured total layout shift throughout the lifetime of the page.
 The new windowed definition was introduced in May 2021.